LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   tests
   uncrustify.cfg

-The names of the subdirectories should make their contents clear.

-The 'docs' directory contains documentation in subdirectories for each type of documentation.
-The directories 'doxygen' and 'sphinx' are required.
-Each Axom component uses doxygen for source code documentation and sphinx for user documentation.
+The `docs` directory contains *sidre* documentation.
+Subdirectories in the docs directory are named for each type of documentation.
+The directories `doxygen` and `sphinx` are required.
+Each Axom component uses *Doxygen* for source code documentation and *Sphinx* for user documentation.
 Other documentation directories can be used as needed.
-For example, *sidre* also contains documentation diretories: 'dot' for dot-generated figures, and 'design' for design documents.
+For example, *sidre* also contains documentation directories `dot` for dot-generated figures, and `design` for design documents.

-The 'src' directory contains all header and source files for the component.
+The `src` directory contains all header and source files for the component.
-The main files (which are typically C++) can be organized in subdirectories withing the 'src' directory in whatever manner makes sense.
-For example, in *sidre*, these files are in a subdirectory called 'core'.
-As is common practice for C++ libraries, we keep C++ header and source files in the same directories.
+These files, which are typically C++, can be organized in subdirectories withing the `src` directory in whatever manner makes sense.
+For example, in *sidre*, these core header and source files are in a subdirectory called `core`.
+As is common practice for C++ libraries, associated  header and source files are co-located in the same directories.

-**All interface files for other languages must be in a subdirectory called 'interface'**.
+**All interface files for other languages must be in a subdirectory called `interface`**.
 To make it easy for applications written in C and Fortran, for example, to use Axom directly in their native languages, Axom components provide APIs in these languages.
-For information about how we typically generate these APIs, see :ref:`shroudfiles-label`.
+For information about how we generate these APIs, see :ref:`shroudfiles-label`.

-Each component must have a 'tests' directory that contains a comprehensive set of unit tests.
+A `test` directory is required for each component which contains a comprehensive set of unit tests.
 See :ref:`testing-label` for information about writing tests and inserting them into our testing framework.

-The 'examples' directory contains simple code examples illustrating component usage.
-A directory of examples is optional, but recommended in most cases.
+An `examples` directory, which is optional but recommend, contains simple code examples illustrating component usage.

 ====================================
 CMake Files and Variables
 ====================================

-To properly configure and compile code for a new component, and generate consistent make targets, existing CMake files and variables need to be modified in addition to adding CMake files for the new component.
-In this section, we describe the changes and additions that are required.
+To properly configure and compile code for a component, and generate consistent make targets, existing CMake files and variables need to be modified in addition to adding CMake files for the new component.
+In this section, we describe the sort of changes and additions that are required.
+For additional details about our CMake and BLT usage, please look in files in existing Axom components.

-CMake macro definitions
+Add CMake macro definitions
 ------------------------------

-The top-level CMake directory 'axom/src/cmake' contains a file called 'CMakeConfigureFile.cmake' that defines macro constants for enabling Axom components and setting third-party library (TPL) dependencies that help enforce consistency for conditionally-compiled code.
-When a new component or dependency is added, that file must be modified:
+The top-level CMake directory `axom/src/cmake` contains a file called `CMakeConfigureFile.cmake` that defines macro constants for enabling Axom components and setting third-party library (TPL) dependencies that help enforce consistency for conditionally-compiled code.
+When a new component or dependency is added, that file must be modified by:

   #.
-The name of the component must be added to the 'COMPS' variable.
+Adding the name of the component to the `COMPS` variable
   #.
-If a new TPL dependency is introduced, it must be added to the 'TPL_DEPS' variable.
+Adding new TPL dependencies to the `TPL_DEPS` variable

-The CMake variables are used to generate macro contants in the Axom configuration header file.
-For each new CMake variable added, an associated '#cmakedefine' definition must be added in the 'config.hpp.in' file in the 'axom/src/include' directory.
+The CMake variables are used to generate macro constants in the Axom configuration header file.
+For each new CMake variable added, an associated `#cmakedefine` definition must be added to the `config.hpp.in` file in the `axom/src/include` directory.

 Modify top-level CMakeLists.txt file
 ----------------------------------------

-When adding a new Axom component, the file 'axom/src/components/CMakeLists.txt' must be modified to hook the component into the CMake build configuration system.
+When adding a new Axom component, the file `axom/src/components/CMakeLists.txt` must be modified to hook the component into the CMake build configuration system.
 Specifically: